 Once you have the base URLs, you can cache them and use them repeatedly.
-You do not need to perform an API Lookup each time you make a request to an API.
+You do not need to perform a lookup for the same HRN each time you make a request.

-API Lookup may return multiple versions for a single API (for example
+api-lookup service may return multiple versions of a single API, for example

 blob v1 and

-blob v2).
-Those versions may not be compatible with each other.
-Therefore, when retrieving the URL from API Lookup, you must take the API name (for example
+blob v2.
+However, the different versions may not be compatible with each other.
+Therefore, when retrieving URLs using the

 v1) into account, even when there is only one API version available.
-Otherwise your code might break in the future, when a new API version is introduced.
+This helps prevent your code from potentially breaking in the future when a new API version is introduced.

 Data privacy is of fundamental importance to HERE and our customers.
 We practice data minimization and don’t collect data we don’t need.
 And we promote pseudonymity for data subjects wherever a service does not require personal information to function.
 We employ privacy by design in services we develop.
 We strive to go beyond mere regulatory compliance and make privacy an integral part of our corporate culture.
 We believe that our approach to privacy is vital to earning and retaining the trust of our customers – and the bedrock of our future success as a data-driven location platform.